 For all these moments of holiday menu building, consult our free Menu Engineering Course to help you ensure your holiday menus drive as much profit as possible.

-For the past year, take out and delivery have been the two leading revenue-generating options for restaurants looking to stay afloat during the pandemic.
-And now, as restaurants begin to recover, takeout and delivery aren’t going anywhere.
+Takeout and delivery were the two leading revenue-generating options for restaurants looking to stay afloat during the pandemic.
+Off-premise dining continues to thrive in 2023 and here's everything you need to know.

 Menu Engineering Course

 Take this course to make the most of your menu.
 Learn about menu psychology and design, managing your menu online, and adapting your menu to increase sales.